 There is no backend for the component.

-PayPal Access falls under the hood of X.Commerce and on the website of X.Commerce you can register for a new API-application to be used.
-Browse to the URL https://www.x.com/products/access/applications/submit.
+On the PayPal Developer site, you can register for a new API-application to be used with this extension.
+Browse to the URL https://developer.paypal.com/webapps/developer/applications/myapps.
 If you have no account yet, you need to register first.
-Once logged in, click on Register Application.
+Once logged in, click on Create App.

-Within the registration form, make sure to enter the following details under Basic Info:
+Within the registration form, make sure to enter the following details under App Details:

-Once completed, hit Register Application.
+Once completed, hit Register Application or Save.
 Normally, registration takes place on the spot - meaning that your application should be working right away.
 In the past, we have seen that the API-servers are sometimes overloaded, so that registration takes some more time to be completed.

 Everything should be in place.
 In your Joomla! frontend, you should be able to see the PayPal Access module.
 Hit the button and popup will open up.
 Within the popup, you will see the HTML-content being loaded from the PayPal Access API.
 When everything is setup correctly, PayPal will ask you whether you want to authenticate against PayPal Access.
 If this is the first time that you access PayPal Access from this site, there is also a notification about this Joomla! site gaining access to PayPal Access.